Think Global and Act Local: Bayesian Optimisation over High-Dimensional Categorical and Mixed Search Spaces: CASMOPOLITAN: BO for Categorical and Mixed Search Spaces

 Using Theorem \ref{thr:kernelmig}, the maximum information gain of the mixed kernel $k$ can be upper bounded for some common continuous kernels $k_x$.
 For instance, when $k_x$ is the Mat\'{e}rn kernel, the maximum information gain $\gamma(T;k;[\mathcal{H}, \mathcal{X}])$ of the mixed kernel is upper bounded by $\mathcal{O} \big( (\lambda \tilde{N} + 1 - \lambda) T^{d_x(d_x+1)/(2v + d_x(d_x+1))}(\log T) + (\tilde{N}+2-2\lambda)\log T \big)$ as $\gamma(T;k_{Mt};\mathcal{X}) = \mathcal{O}(T^{d_x(d_x+1)/(2v + d_x(d_x+1))}(\log T))$ \cite{Srinivas_2010Gaussian}.
 Similar bounds can be established when $k_x$ is the squared exponential or the linear kernel.

 To analyse the convergence property of \gls{CASMOPOLITAN}, similar to any \gls{TR}-based algorithm \cite{yuan2000review}, we assume that (i) $f$ is bounded in $[\mathcal{H}, \mathcal{X}]$ (Assumption \ref{assu:f-bounded}), and (ii), given a small enough region, the surrogate model (i.e. \gls{GP}) accurately approximates $f$ with any data point belonging to this region (Assumption \ref{assu:gp-approx}).
 We note that Assumption \ref{assu:f-bounded} is common as it is generally assumed in \gls{BO} that $f$ is Lipschitz continuous \cite{Brochu_2010Tutorial}, thus $f$ is bounded given the search space is bounded.
-Assumption \ref{assu:gp-approx} considers the minimum \gls{TR} lengths $L^{\mathbf{x}}_{\min}, L^{\mathbf{h}}_{\min}$ are set to be small enough so that \gls{GP} approximates $f$ accurately in \gls{TR}s specified in Assumption \ref{assu:gp-approx}.
-In our implementation (see App.
-C), the \gls{TR}s specified in Assumption \ref{assu:gp-approx} are always very small, thus, ensure the assumption to be possible.
+Assumption \ref{assu:gp-approx} considers the minimum \gls{TR} lengths $L^x_{\min}, L^h_{\min}$ are set to be small enough so that \gls{GP} approximates $f$ accurately in \gls{TR}s specified in Assumption \ref{assu:gp-approx}.
+We note that in practice, this assumption is only possible asymptotically, i.e. when the number of observed data in these \gls{TR}s goes to infinity.
+In our implementation (see App. \ref{appendix:details}), these \gls{TR}s are always set to be very small so that Assumption \ref{assu:gp-approx} can be close to true.

 \begin{assumption} The objective function $f(\mathbf{z})$ is bounded in $[\mathcal{H}, \mathcal{X}]$, i.e. $\exists F_l, F_u \in \mathbb{R} : \forall \mathbf{z} \in [\mathcal{H}, \mathcal{X}]$, $F_l \leq f(\mathbf{z}) \leq F_u$. \end{assumption}